Skip to content

 This is interesting because the bird’s range extends beyond the borders of the United States.
 Additionally, the Carolina wren can be observed in the extreme northeast of Mexico.

-This means that it is found in the northeastern part of the country, close to the border it shares with the United States.
+This means it is in the country’s northeastern part, close to the border it shares with the United States.

 This further highlights the bird’s ability to inhabit different regions within North America.
-Overall, the Carolina wren is a resident bird in the eastern half of the United States, the extreme south of Ontario, Canada, and the extreme northeast of Mexico.
+The Carolina wren is a resident bird in the eastern half of the United States, the extreme south of Ontario, Canada, and the extreme northeast of Mexico.

 It is a common species, often seen in these areas.
 Its range includes several states.